ZhixiL/CEN5035-Group7/README.md

 RQ1_3gen_leetcode_code.py - this is the code that generated 2*54 codes from the leetcode description with/without settings through ChatGPT API.

-RQ1_ChatGPT_Scores.csv - This file consist of outputs that we manually gathered from LeetCode through running the code generated for each of the LeetCode question we selected.
+RQ1_ChatGPT_Scores.csv - This is the RQ1 output comparison score for provided dataset.

 RQ2_code_gen.py - This is the code used to generate two sets of code 2*20 based on the successful default code from RQ1 with the two VS.